tomwallis/metamers_jov/README.md

 Wallis, T.S.A., Bethge, M. & Wichmann, F. A. (in press).
 Testing models of peripheral encoding using metamerism in an oddity paradigm. *Journal of Vision*.

+## Code
+The code in this git repository is also available with DOI from Zenodo [here](http://doi.org/10.5281/zenodo.34218).

+## Data and stimuli

+The data and stimuli are available [here](http://doi.org/10.5281/zenodo.32784).

 ## Directory structure

-This git repository contains all code for the project (also available with DOI from Zenodo [here](http://doi.org/10.5281/zenodo.34218)).
-You can pair this code with the other materials (stimuli and data) available [here](http://doi.org/10.5281/zenodo.32784).
+This git repository contains all code for the project.
+You can pair this code with the other materials (stimuli and data).
 To ensure the paths all work correctly, place all the materials into a directory named `metamers-natural-scenes`.
 Within this top-level folder, the subdirectories should be:

 * `/code/` contains all code for running experiments and analyses (what's available on this git repo)
     - `/analysis` = data analysis code
     - `/experiment` = code to run experiments in psychtoolbox
     - `/stimuli` = code to generate stimuli

+The rest of the materials are available from [here](http://doi.org/10.5281/zenodo.32784).
+They should be placed in the top level directory.

 * `/raw-data/` contains all raw data (individual session files and eyetracking), subfolder for each experiment.
 Eyetracking data is in `/raw-data/experiment-N/eye_data_files/`.
 * `/results` contains aggregated results files used for analysis and some analysis output.
 I have not provided the MCMC samples I report in the paper because they are stored as pickle files in python, which constitute a security risk for sharing.
 They are available upon request (or just re-run the sampling yourself).
 * `/stimuli` contains the images shown to observers in the experiments.